mvonweis/esphome-chsc5816/README.md

 # esphome-chsc5816

-This is an ESPHome component for the CHSC5816 touchscreen driver, which can be found e.g. in the LilyGo T-Encoder Pro.
+This is an ESPHome component for the CHSC5816 touchscreen controller, which can be found e.g. in the LilyGo T-Encoder Pro.
 The code is based on the Arduino ESP32 libraries (v3.0.7).

 The component works and the code is stable but doesn't look very nice.
 In our limited testing, the touchscreen is not entirely responsive, especially when swiping.